 Finding your way out of this trap

 1. Embrace vulnerability and normalize negative emotions: You shouldn’t expect yourself to "think happy thoughts" when you just lost a job or to believe that "everything happens for a reason" when you’ve just someone close to your heart.

 2. Feel those feelings.
-Sadness, grief, jealousy, worry, and despair are all normal feelings just as happiness, joy, contentment, confidence, and optimism are.
-To get over a negative feeling, you should acknowledge it, let them hit you with full force, then pull yourself together back again.
+Sadness, grief, jealousy, worry, and despair are all normal and natural feelings just as happiness, joy, contentment, confidence, and optimism are.
+To get over a negative feeling, you should acknowledge it, let it hit you with full force, absorb it to understand it, then pull yourself together back again.